MicroStrategy/rest-api-docs/docs/microstrategy-rest-api-samples/react-user-manage-sample.md

 ---
-title: React User Manager Sample
+title: React user manager sample
 description: This sample illustrates how REST API calls work with ReactJS and showcases a React component that can be used to display a log of all REST API calls.
 ---